justinrgarrard/world-of-naevis.net/docs/character_creation/background/treasure_hunter.md

 # Treasure Hunter

-You came to the Forgotten City in search of fortune and glory.
-You may be a sellsword, a tomb raider, or an aspiring merchant hoping to find inventory.
-You are capable of noticing danger before it blossoms into a problem.
+You came to the City in search of fortune and glory.
+You may be a sellsword, a tomb raider, or an aspiring merchant hoping to find new inventory.
+You have a sixth sense for danger.

 **[Skill Proficiency](../../more/review/skills)**: Perception, Insight